ATLAS EFT Results in the Top Quark Sector: Top quark measurements and searches with EFT interpretation

 \subsection{Measurement of inclusive and differential $t\bar{t}\gamma$ cross sections}

 Inclusive and differential cross-section measurements of $t\bar{t}\gamma$ production with SMEFT interpretations are presented, utilizing single-lepton and dilepton final states.
 The fiducial phase space considers photons radiated either from an initial-state parton or from one of the top quarks.
 For the single-lepton channel, a multi-class neural network (NN) is employed to separate signal from background, while a binary classifier is used in the dilepton channel.
-The results demonstrate good agreement with the SM.
+The results demonstrate good agreement with the SM, and it was carefully checked that the input variables are well-modelled in the data.

 A SMEFT interpretation is performed using the differential $t\bar{t}\gamma$ measurements, with additional insights gained by combining $t\bar{t}\gamma$ and $t\bar{t}Z$ data.
 Both the real and imaginary components of the Wilson coefficients $\mathcal{C}_{tB}$ and $\mathcal{C}_{tW}$ are extracted, including linear, cross-term, and quadratic contributions.
 This is achieved through a profile likelihood fit to the photon transverse momentum ($p_\mathrm{T}$) distribution at the particle level in Figure \ref{fig:ttgamma_photon_pt_distribution}.
-One of the resulting limits on $\mathcal{C}_{tB}$ and $\mathcal{C}_{tW}$ are consistent with SM predictions, as shown in Figure \ref{fig:eft_ttgamma}(a).
+Extracted limits on $\mathcal{C}_{tB}$ and $\mathcal{C}_{tW}$ are consistent with SM predictions, as shown in Figure \ref{fig:eft_ttgamma}(a).

 Since $\mathcal{C}_{tB}$ and $\mathcal{C}_{tW}$ also influence $t\bar{t}Z$ production, the combination of $t\bar{t}\gamma$ and $t\bar{t}Z$ provides stronger constraints, particularly on $\mathcal{C}_{tW}$.
 Furthermore, combining multiple measurements offers improved discrimination power, addressing degeneracies in limit extractions (e.g., Figure \ref{fig:eft_ttgamma}(b), where $\mathcal{C}_{t\gamma}$ and $\mathcal{C}_{tZ}$ are linear combinations of $\mathcal{C}_{tB}$ and $\mathcal{C}_{tW}$).
 No significant deviations from the SM are observed, within the limits at 95\% confidence level (CL).